 The minimum chlorine residual entering the distribution system following at least 20 minutes of contact time at the Water Treatment Facility is 0.5 mg/L. The chlorine residuals at the Water Treatment Facility are to be controlled to ensure that this requirement is met.
 This is an extremely important part of the operation in order to disinfect the water against bacteria and viruses.
 Chlorine residuals are also maintained throughout the distribution system to ensure adequate disinfection.
 It is continuously monitored and controlled by an online analyzer on the treated water leaving the facility to keep enough chlorine in the water to safeguard against viruses and bacteria.
-With over 107,000 online samples taken in 2020, there were no incidents where the residual was less than 0.5 mg/l.
+With over 107,000 online samples taken in 2021, there were no incidents where the residual was less than 0.5 mg/l.

 Every week the Water Treatment Facility Operators test the water for chlorine residuals at each of the bacteriological sample locations throughout the City.
 The City is required to maintain at least 0.10 mg/L free chlorine residual in the distribution system.
-With over 800 free chlorine samples collected in 2020, there were no incidences where the residual was less than 0.1mg/L.
+With over 800 free chlorine samples collected in 2021, there were no incidences where the residual was less than 0.1mg/L.

-To guard against an outbreak of Giardia lamblia and Cryptosporidium, the Water Treatment Facility practices a multi-barrier approach, utilizing coagulation/filtration along with chlorination and ultraviolet disinfection of the water before it leaves the facility.
-The Water Treatment Facility's ultraviolet (UV) light disinfection equipment and controls must be maintained to achieve results greater than or equal to 95% of the water produced per month undergoing UV light disinfection within validated conditions and at a minimum dose of 24 mJ/cm2.
-In 2020, the Water Treatment Facility operated and maintained the ultraviolet disinfection systems as required by the regulators.
+To guard against an outbreak of Giardia lamblia and Cryptosporidium, the Water Treatment Facility's ultraviolet (UV) light disinfection equipment and controls must be maintained to achieve results greater than or equal to 95% of the water produced per month undergoing UV light disinfection within validated conditions and at a minimum dose of 24 mJ/cm2.
+In 2021, the Water Treatment Facility operated and maintained the ultraviolet disinfection systems as required by the regulators.
 Regular monthly ultraviolet disinfection reports are submitted to the Office of Drinking Water.